19hours/sg-statutes/Acts/Estate Duty Act.md

 (iii) the date of payment of the duty.

-[51/2004 wef 09/12/2004]
+[51/2004]

-(1A) In the case of a person dying on or after 1st January 2005, if any estate duty or interest thereon is not paid in full on or before the relevant date ––
+(2) In the case of a person dying on or after 1st January 2005, if any estate duty or interest thereon is not paid in full on or before the relevant date —

 (a) a penalty equal to 6% per year of the unpaid estate duty shall be added thereto for the first complete month that the duty remains unpaid after the relevant date; and

 (b) an additional penalty of 1% per year of the unpaid estate duty shall be payable for each subsequent complete month that the duty remains unpaid, subject to a maximum of 12% per year of the amount of unpaid duty.

-[51/2004 wef 09/12/2004]
+[51/2004]

-(1B) In subsection (1A) —
+(3) In subsection (2) —

 “relevant date” means the date 30 days after the date of the notice of assessment, or the date 6 months after the date of death of the deceased, whichever is the later;

 “unpaid estate duty” includes any interest payable under subsection (1)(b).

-[51/2004 wef 09/12/2004]
+[51/2004]

-(2) Where double duty is leviable under section 44(1) or (2), interest shall be payable upon the single duty only for the period prior to the date when the liability to double duty attached, and thereafter upon the double duty.
+(4) Where double duty is leviable under section 44(1) or (2), interest shall be payable upon the single duty only for the period prior to the date when the liability to double duty attached, and thereafter upon the double duty.

-(3) If any person, prior to the delivery to the Commissioner of the estate duty return or of such account as is referred to in section 35(4), deposits a sum of money in the hands of the Commissioner as security for the payment of the estate duty payable in respect of the property of a deceased person or for the payment of such portion thereof as is payable upon an account as aforesaid, interest under subsection (1) shall cease to run as from the date of such deposit, except upon the amount, if any, whereby the estate duty or such portion thereof, as the case may be, and the interest accrued thereon prior to the deposit, exceeds the sum deposited.
+(5) If any person, prior to the delivery to the Commissioner of the estate duty return or of such account as is referred to in section 35(4), deposits a sum of money in the hands of the Commissioner as security for the payment of the estate duty payable in respect of the property of a deceased person or for the payment of such portion thereof as is payable upon an account as aforesaid, interest under subsection (1) shall cease to run as from the date of such deposit, except upon the amount, if any, whereby the estate duty or such portion thereof, as the case may be, and the interest accrued thereon prior to the deposit, exceeds the sum deposited.

 [30/2000]

-(4) In cases where estate duty is payable when an interest in expectancy falls into possession, interest on the estate duty shall be payable at the appropriate rates specified in the Sixth Schedule ––
+(6) In cases where estate duty is payable when an interest in expectancy falls into possession, interest on the estate duty shall be payable at the appropriate rates specified in the Sixth Schedule —

 (a) in the case of a person dying before 1st January 2005, from the date when such interest falls into possession to the date of payment;